lemocla/Codzilla/documentation/userstoriestesting.md

 	- ### **Edit my password - invalid path**
 	 - If enter the wrong existing password an error message will display under the field,
-	 - If I enter a password that does not a contain 1 capital letter, a number or a symbol, a error message will display to let me knoow that I shoudl enter the information in the right format.
+	 - If I enter a password that does not a contain 1 capital letter, a number or a symbol, a error message will display to let me know that I should enter the information in the right format.
 	 - And if my new password and confirm my new password don't match, an error message will display prompting me to match both passwords,
 	 - **Results**: Pass